Nonlinear projection-based model order reduction with machine learning regression for closure error modeling in the latent space: Applications and performance assessments

 Unsteady solution snapshots from the HDM model are collected every $2\Delta t$ over the time interval $t \in [0, 0.2]$ seconds, resulting in a total of $N_s = 1\,251$ solution snapshots.
 The snapshot matrix $\mathbf{S} \in \mathbb{R}^{N \times N_s}$ is constructed, and a thin SVD is performed to extract a ROB partitioned as $[\mathbf{V}, \mathbf{\overline{V}}]$.
 The total number of POD modes, $n + \bar{n}$, is chosen to capture at least 99.99\% of the singular value energy, leading to $n + \bar{n} = 636$.

 For the nonlinear PROMs, the number of retained modes is set to $n = 39$, resulting in $\bar{n} = 597$ discarded modes.
-This configuration aligns with the dimensionality of the quadratic approximation manifold described in \cite{barnett2022quadratic}, allowing for direct comparisons between the performance of the nonlinear PROMs with closure modeling in the latent space and that of the quadratic PROM (QPROM) developed in \cite{barnett2022quadratic}.
+This choice follows \cite{barnett2022quadratic}, where a heuristic procedure in the construction of the quadratic PROM (QPROM) for the same Ahmed body turbulent wake problem led to $n=39$.
+This provides a natural reference point for direct comparisons between the nonlinear PROMs with closure modeling in the latent space and the QPROM developed in \cite{barnett2022quadratic}.

 While this study explores additional configurations with progressively reduced primary basis dimensions $n$ specifically for PROM-RBF, it does not do so for PROM-ANN and PROM-GPR.
 This decision is based on three reasons: first, a similar study for PROM-ANN was conducted in \cite{barnett2023neural} for the Burgers IBVP \eqref{eq:IBVP}; second, PROM-GPR and PROM-RBF are implementation variants of the same modeling approach; and third, limitations on space prevent a comprehensive exploration of all three models.
 The examined configurations for PROM-RBF include $(n, \bar{n})$ = (39, 597), (10, 626), and (5, 631).